Case study – In-house vs. external staff in your data centre

 - High hourly cost

-- Not every DC offers onsite support services for their customers
+- Not every data centre offers onsite support services for their customers

-- DC employees only carry out basic troubleshooting/tasks
+- Data centre employees only carry out basic troubleshooting/tasks

 - Easy scalability – get the people you need for as long as you need them